CiscoDevNet/intersight-powershell/docs/Set-IntersightPowerPolicy.md

 ```

 ### -PowerPriority
-Sets the Power Priority of the System.
+Sets the Power Priority of the Server.
+This priority is used to determine the initial power allocation for servers.
 This field is only supported for Cisco UCS X series servers.\n* `Low` - Set the Power Priority to Low.\n* `Medium` - Set the Power Priority to Medium.\n* `High` - Set the Power Priority to High.

 ```yaml
 Type: PowerPolicy.PowerPriorityEnum